-e) A driver or navigator and/or second driver or navigator may only be nominated as the driver and
+e) A driver or navigator and/or second driver or navigator may only be nominated as the driver and/or second driver or navigator for one vehicle during an event.

-- e) A driver or navigator and/or second driver or navigator may only be nominated as the driver and/or second driver or navigator for one vehicle during an event. - [vi] a) All competitors must have submitted properly completed entry forms.
+[vi] a) All competitors must have submitted properly completed entry forms.
 For National Championship and National Non-Championship Events: Entries must close not later than ten (10) days prior to the event and late entries must close not later than three (3) days prior to the event.
 Late entries will only be accepted on payment of twice the set entry fee and a list of late entries must be posted on the official notice board.
 An entry will only be accepted when completed in full and proof of payment in full is supplied by the Entrant before the close of entries as per the event's SR's.
-In the case of inaccurate and incomplete entry forms found during the event, the Entrant will be fined R1000.00 Refer SSR 318 A [xii] d) b) All competitors must complete documentation and scrutineering by the closing times as stipulated in - the event SR's.
+In the case of inaccurate and incomplete entry forms found during the event, the Entrant will be fined R1000.00 Refer SSR 318 A [xii] d) b) All competitors must complete documentation and scrutineering by the closing times as stipulated in the event SR's.
 Failure to do so may lead to a penalty of sixty (60) minutes.
-Refer SSR 318 A [vii] d).
-NOTE: COMPETITORS ATTENTION IS DRAWN to GCR 239 - a) All competitors are to wear an approved crash helmet suitable only for motor vehicles/cars on all racing sections.
+Refer SSR 318 A [vii] d).[vii]
+NOTE: COMPETITORS ATTENTION IS DRAWN to GCR 239 a) All competitors are to wear an approved crash helmet suitable only for motor vehicles/cars on all racing sections.
 Motorcycle helmets are not permitted.
 Helmets shall comply with GCR 239 Crash Helmets or FIA homologated helmets.
 FIA helmets do not have an expiry date, therefore all helmets are to be presented at pre and/or post event scrutineering for checking.
 Crash helmets must be in good condition and not show any sign of damage, cracking, worn webbing, faulty chin strap buckles, etc. Helmets need not be worn on open or de-controlled sections and in the DSP area.
 Safety harnesses are to be worn by all competitors, properly fastened at all times, except in DSP, whilst the vehicle is moving.